 B minor arpeggio:

-The notes of the arpeggio, are the notes from the minor or major pentatonic scale you should spend more time on while improvising, the longer notes.
+The notes of the arpeggio, are the notes from the minor or major pentatonic scale you should spend more time on while improvising on guitar, the longer notes.

-The first step to giving more melody and emotion to your improvised licks and solos is to take control of your phrasing.
-Improvising on guitar isn’t about playing a scale up and down, but creating musical phrases and sentences.
+The first step to giving more melody and emotion to your improvised licks and solos is to take control of your guitar phrasing.
+Guitar improvisation isn’t about playing a scale up and down, but creating musical phrases and sentences.

 This will include using long notes at times, rather than a series of never ending quavers or semiquavers.